cloud-architecture-demo/demo-sf1/README.md

 At this point, your demo should be deployed and the access information displayed on your terminal screen.
 Congrats!

+> NOTE:
+>
+> When deploying Jenkins or the Sock Shop app, please be patient while the automation stands them up, they might not yet be ready to start accepting connections.
+If you are browsing for them and the application doesn't seem to be available, wait a minute for the containers to deploy fully, then refresh your browser page.

 <br>

 ##### Destroy: